Crime in South Africa: Rape

-The country has one of the highest rates of rape in the world, with some 65,000 rapes and other sexual assaults reported for the year ending in March 2012, or 127.6 per 100,000 people in the country.
-The high incidence of rape has led to the country being referred to as the "rape capital of the world", but this assertion might not be supported by facts.
+The country has one of the highest rates of rape in the world, with 65,000 rapes and other sexual assaults reported for the year ending in March 2012, or 127.6 per 100,000 people in the country.
+The high incidence of rape has led to the country being referred to as the rape capital of the world.
+However, this assertion has been disputed.

 One in three of the 4,000 women questioned by the Community of Information, Empowerment and Transparency said they had been raped in the past year.
 More than 25% of South African men questioned in a survey published by the Medical Research Council (MRC) in June 2009 admitted to rape; of those, nearly half said they had raped more than one person.

 Three out of four of those who had admitted rape indicated that they had attacked for the first time during their teenage years.
 South Africa has amongst the highest incidence of child and infant rape in the world, and sexual violence remains a scourge at day care facilities, schools, colleges, universities and churches.
 Statutory rape is evidently common with almost 700 births recorded during 2020 where the mother was 9 or 10 years of age.
 A sexual misconduct unit is envisaged for the SANDF, which has convicted and fired a number of soldiers for sexual assault.